CFIA System Maintenance and Why Your Import Release Timeline Just Got Tighter

 The CARM layer makes this worse

-Before CARM R2, brokers could sometimes work around OGD delays by filing the B3 with a hold code and sorting the CFIA piece offline with the port inspector.
+Before CARM R2, brokers could sometimes work around OGD delays by filing the CAD with a hold code and sorting the CFIA piece offline with the port inspector.
 Payment could happen later, release could be conditional, and you had options.

 Now, under release prior to payment, CBSA won’t finalize the release transaction in CARM until the OGD clearance is confirmed in the system.
 The workflow is stricter.
-The B3 gets lodged, CARM sends the OGD referral to CFIA, CFIA processes it in AIRS, and the clearance code bounces back to CARM.
+The CAD gets lodged, CARM sends the OGD referral to CFIA, CFIA processes it in AIRS, and the clearance code bounces back to CARM.
 If AIRS is offline during any leg of that loop, the whole chain stalls.

 And unlike the old RMD or PARS systems where you could call the port and talk through a workaround, CARM’s OGD interface is automated.
 There’s no manual override at the broker level.
 You’re waiting for the system to come back online, then waiting for the queue to clear, because every other broker with CFIA cargo is hitting submit the second AIRS is live again.